Skip to content

 • Hide all ungrouped tables via the No Group row's eye button.

-• Assign custom colors per group or per table via the gear menu.
+• Assign custom colors per group by clicking the color swatch, or per table via the palette icon that appears on header hover.

 • Search by group or table name — matching groups expand automatically.